 Q: What is the Marblehead Charter Education Fund?

-A: The Marblehead Charter Education Fund is the school’s 501 (C) (3) nonprofit fundraising entity that is operated under the auspices of Jan Brodie, the Development Director and the Charter Education Fund Board of Trustees.
-MCEF will enhance the school’s ability to fundraise by establishing the Fund’s credibility with the MCCPS donor base, and will provide a sustainable, transparent, and accountable platform that is prepared for future fundraising efforts, including a future Capital Campaign for renovation of the building.
-The MCEF will function in compliance with the Open Meeting Law.
-It will be managed by the Fund’s officers with all fundraising on behalf of the school coordinated by the Development Director with support from the Development Committee of the Board.
+A: The Marblehead Charter Education Fund is the school’s 501 (C) (3) nonprofit fundraising entity that is operated under the auspices of the Charter Education Fund Board of Trustees.
+MCEF provides a sustainable, transparent, and accountable vehicle for our fundraising efforts, including a future Capital Campaign for renovation of the building.
+The MCEF functions in compliance with the Open Meeting Law.
+It is managed by the Fund’s officers with all fundraising on behalf of the school coordinated by the Fund’s president with support from the Development Committee of the Board.
 The fund will confirm to the donor of any gift made over $250 as being a tax deduction.

 Q. What is the Development Committee of the Board?

 A: MCCPS is governed by a Board of Trustees.
 One of the primary responsibilities of the Board of Trustees is to ensure the financial visibility of the school.
 In recognition of this responsibility, the Board created a Development Committee of the Board that is charged with facilitating the fundraising and development efforts of the school.
 The committee includes representation from all of the school’s fundraising partners, and it will report directly to the Board of Trustees.
 The Development Committee will support the Director of School Advancement in planning the annual fund campaign, creating a calendar of fundraising events, and will communicate regularly with all fundraising partners in order to avoid conflicts and or duplicating efforts.
 The Development Committee will participate actively in the fundraising of the school.
 The Development Committee will ensure that all fundraising efforts are coordinated, sanctioned and supported.